Makuria: Culture

-Christian Nubia was historically considered to be something of a backwater, because their graves were small and lacking the grave goods of previous eras.
+Historians early on considered Christian Nubia as historically considered to be something of a backwater, because their graves were small and lacking the grave goods of previous eras.
 Modern scholars understand that this was due to cultural differences, and that the Makurians actually had rich and vibrant arts and culture.

 Languages

 Nubian

-A page from an Old Nubian translation of Liber Institutionis Michaelis Archangelis from the 9th–10th century, found at Qasr Ibrim, now housed in the British Museum.
+A page from an Old Nubian translation of the Liber Institutionis Michaelis Archangelis from the 9th–10th century, found at Qasr Ibrim, now housed in the British Museum.
 The name of Michael appears in red.